Your family’s future is our focus.

 ● Paving the way for a meaningful father-child relationship.

-At Eskew Law, LLC, regardless of why you want to pursue a paternity action, our skilled Indiana paternity attorney can help.
+At Eskew Law, regardless of why you want to pursue a paternity action, our skilled Indiana paternity attorney can help.

 The first thing to understand about Indiana paternity laws is that when a married woman gives birth to a child the Indiana paternity statute